aws-neuron/aws-neuron-sdk/neuron-customops/programming-guide/custom-c++-operators-devguide.rst

 Setup & Installation
 --------------------

-We provide tooling and library packages (RPM and DEB) that can be installed on a TRN1 instance:
+We provide tooling and library packages (RPM and DEB) that can be installed on TRN1 and INF2 instances:
 ::

    aws-neuronx-gpsimd-tools-0.1